 The Best Credit Card Debt Advice

-When it comes to dealing with your credit card debt, the best advice is to remember that unless you are a consumer debt expert, you are the least qualified person to make good choices about dealing with your debt unless you research all your options.
+When dealing with your credit card debt, the best advice is to remember that you are the least qualified person to make good choices about dealing with your debt unless you research all your options unless you are a consumer debt expert.
 Once you know the facts, then you have a much better chance of making good choices for a better future.